draymond63/361-design/README.md

 After making sure these two work, you should be able to run `main.ino`!

 ## TODO
-- [ ] Temperature seems to be should be in Celcius, but for some reason it's not.
-Fix this!
+- [x] Temperature seems to be should be in Celcius, but for some reason it's not.
+Let's fix this!
-- [ ] If we only want to record every hour of data, we may want to measure every minute so we can store the average of that hour
+- [x] If we only want to record every hour of data, we may want to measure every minute so we can store the average of that hour
-- [ ] I've removed one button (for simplicity).
+- [x] I've removed one button (for simplicity).
 What should the remaining button do in the prototype?
 Right now it simply prints to the serial monitor, but maybe it should start a new file so we can decide when we want to start recording?